Most golf fitness professionals start with the same question:

 - Focus on building the relationship first

-You don’t need a perfect pitch, you just need to start the conversation.
+You simply need to start the conversation.

-You can spend your time chasing individual golfers… Or you can build relationships with the professionals who already have them.
+Or you can build relationships with the professionals who already have them.

-One approach is constant effort; The other creates long-term, scalable growth.
+The other creates long-term, scalable growth.